MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-windows-portal.md

 ---
-title: Create a Windows VM with Azure Stack Hub portal | Microsoft Docs
+title: Create a Windows VM with Azure Stack Hub portal
 description: Learn how to create a Windows Server 2016 virtual machine (VM) with the Azure Stack Hub portal.
 author: mattbriggs